What Is a Lien and How Do You Sell a Car With One?

 Communicate With the Lienholder

-Clear title: This is a title that has no lienholder on it.
-Having a clear title on your car means you are the sole owner of the vehicle.
+• Clear title: This is a title that has no lienholder on it.
+Having a clear title on your car means you are the sole owner of the vehicle with 100% equity in the car.
 It also means no other party has a security interest in your vehicle.

-Lien title: A title with the lienholder’s name on it is a lien title.
-The lienholder may have possession of the title until you pay off your car loan.
+• Lien title: As the name implies, a lien title has the lienholder’s name on it.
+Your lienholder may have possession of the title until you pay off your car loan.

 Refinance the Car